 - Spread brown sugar on a plate.

-- Roll a piece of quartered banana in the brown sugar.
+- Roll a piece of the quartered banana in the brown sugar.

 - Place an egg roll wrapper on a different plate.
-Place sliced banana about 1 inch up from the bottom end of the wrapper.
+Place the banana about an inch up from the bottom end of the wrapper.

-- Fold the bottom part of the wrapper, followed by the two sides of the wrapper.
+- Fold up the bottom part of the wrapper, followed by the two sides of the wrapper.